7 Must-Dos Before Leaving on Vacation

 Nobody wants to come home to a water leak, electrical fire, or broken HVAC system.
 If you have not scheduled your annual plumbing, HVAC, or electrical tune-ups in the last year, now is the time to catch up.

-Before your leave on vacation, make sure you schedule your annual home maintenance appointments.
+Before your vacation, make sure you schedule your annual home maintenance appointments.
 By catching problems early, you can save a lot of money and energy on repair costs, prolonged lifespans, and improved efficiency.

 Pacific Heating & Cooling serves homeowners all over the Lakewood, Olympia, and Tacoma area.